|Use your mouse

 Catherine Pélissier Sales Laterière.

-née Delezenne Born 1755.
+née Delezenne.
+Born March 26, 1755 Quebec.
 Died 1831.
 As a young woman she

 was forced to marry a man more than twice her age, Christophe Pélissier,